Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

-We investigate the approximate recovery of functions in the space $H_{X,\bsigma}$ with $\bsigma^{-1} \in \ell_q(\NN)$ for some $0<q<2$ from a finite number of their sample values.
-We establish convergence rates for an extension of the least squares method with varying sampling strategies with the following main result.
-Denote
+Let us describe the main contribution of the present paper.} We establish convergence rates for an extension of the least squares method with varying sampling strategies with the following basic result.
+For the sampling algorithm $S_n^X$ in $L_2(U,X;\mu)$ defined by \eqref{S_k}, we have